mappuentes/docker_AGR/README.md

  * Status of ospfd: running
  * Status of staticd: running
 ```
-which means all the frr daemons chosen are running.
+    this means that all the frr daemons chosen are running.
 6. access the router2 "docker exec -it intelligent-forensics-router2-1 bash".
 Start frr "service frr start" and check its status "service frr status" is:
 ```console
  * Status of watchfrr: running